arnitsinha/arnitsinha/README.md

 ### Who?

-- Somewhere between Sydney and Potsdam, but always moving.
+- Somewhere between Hong Kong and Potsdam, but always moving.
 - Clarkson University—Junior, if that matters.
 Fluent in code and sometimes the language of lights and lenses.

 ### What?